 In this example, you selected a single location (US West) to upgrade first, and requested a four-hour upgrade window of 8:00 a.m. to 12:00 noon Saturday for the upgrade.

-On the first upgrade weekend (Phase #1), Prisma Access upgraded the dataplane for one of the MU-SPNs and the SC-CAN in the US West location between 8:00 a.m. and 12:00 p.m.
+On the first upgrade weekend (Phase #1), the dataplane upgrade for one of the MU-SPNs and the primary node of the SC-CAN in the US West location takes place between 8:00 a.m. and 12:00 p.m.
 Pacific Time on Saturday.